The Empire State forks out more money per student than any other in the U.S., but that’s not necessarily paying for the best.

 While it costs on average $21,206 per student in New York, teachers are paid the second highest salaries in the U.S. — $76,593 on average.
 Compare to Alaska, which spends $20,172 per student and their teachers earn $77,843, the top teacher salary in the U.S.

 Alaska also ranks 43 out of 50 on U.S. News and World Report’s K-12 list of “best states for education.”
-So again, another state they may be spending more than necessary – unless they need a lot of heating oil.
+So again, another state may be spending more than necessary – unless they need a lot of heating oil.

 “While no one enters the teaching industry for the money, our study findings reveal some rather large income discrepancies depending on where in the country teachers live,” says Kristen Bonner, lead researcher on the study.
 “For those in the education industry who might be considering a relocation, a state’s job opportunity and competition ratings are also important factors to keep in mind.”